Romanhessec/federated-learning-medical-images/README.md

 2. Install TFF inside Medical Units - **done**
 3. Distribute training data to the Medical Units
     - find proper datasets; --**done**
-    - implement an automatic way to distribute data to the Medical Units - **done**;
+    - implement an automatic way to distribute data to the Medical Units - **done**
-4. Train a local model inside each Medical unit
+4. Train a local model inside each Medical unit - **done**
 5. Implement gRPC communication between Medical Units and Aggregator
     - use gRPC to send updates from Medical Units to Aggregator;
     - use gRPC to send general model updates from Aggregator to Medical Units;